Complete Git Tutorial – All You Need to Get Started

 Suppose you want to change a specific project's configured name or email address.
 How can you do this?
 Let's find out.

-How to Change a Project's Git Username
+Changing a Project’s Git Username

 You can change a project's username configuration by using the terminal to navigate into that project's directory and run the following command: